Healthy Fruit Cake Pops

 I remember when cake pops first came out and were all the rave!
 And they were relatively easy to make, although perhaps just a tad time-consuming- at least in my inexperienced baking days.
-You’d simply bake a boxed cake, crumble the cake with your favorite store-bought frosting, rolled them into balls, and decorated them on a lollipop stick.
-Today, we’re going to do the same thing- only we’re going to make these cake pops a lot healthier, less time-consuming, and make them allergy-friendly while we’re at it.
+You’d simply bake a boxed cake, crumble the cake with your favorite store-bought frosting, roll them into balls, and decorate them on a lollipop stick.
+Today, we’re going to do the same thing- only we’re going to make these vegan cake pops a lot healthier, less time-consuming, and make them allergy-friendly while we’re at it.
 OH!
 And of course, we’re going to be adding REAL Stemilt Fruit Cherries.
-So let’s just POP right to it!
+So let’s just ROLL right to it!

 I find that in traditional cake pops, combining the baked cake with the frosting almost makes the cake pops taste like they are no-bake anyway, so we’re skipping the whole baking part and moving right to rolling.
 I like to do this the night before to not only split up the time in making these cake pops but also to allow the pops to set up so they will stay on the stick while decorating.

 The no-bake cake is made with a combination of almond and coconut flour, making them safe to eat raw, and not only gluten-free and vegan but also grain-free!
 Instead of loading these cake pops up with refined sugars, we’re letting the sweetness of the cherries shine and adding some maple syrup so the actual pops stay naturally sweetened.